theeternalsw0rd/digital-signage-tvos/README.md

+Project is abandoned until such a time Apple decides to allow better permanent local storage solutions.

 This application aims to make displaying a fullscreen slideshow on tvOS. simple by receiving a JSON response from a server with the following structure: